-As U.S. Covid-19 deaths approach half a million people, the Biden administration is moving swiftly with a wide range of new travel restrictions.
-These restrictions will make travelling into the U.S. very difficult.
-The new administration is not apologetic about this, as the feeling is you should not be traveling while Covid-19 is exploding in the U.S. and around the world.
-Many of these new travel restrictions still need to be spelled out in detail so you should check this post periodically for updates if you are planning to travel into the United States.
+The Biden administration moved swiftly with a wide range of new Covid-19 travel restrictions that make travelling into the U.S. very difficult.
+The administration is not apologetic about this, as the feeling is you should not be traveling while Covid-19 is exploding in the U.S. and around the world.
+You should check this post periodically for updates if you are planning to travel into the United States.
 Updates will be highlighted in red.

 The “essential travel” requirements are still in place if you are trying to enter the U.S. by land, commuter rail, ferry, or boating.
-However, under the Trump administration rules currently in place, you can enter the U.S. by air for any reason without any type of quarantine requirement.
-That is about to change.
+You may enter the U.S. by air for any reason but must take the Covid-19 tests described below.
 For a complete discussion of what constitutes essential travel see our post on “Coronavirus Travel Issues”.
 The Travel Issues post also covers a wide range of additional issues that are applicable to both the U.S. and Canada so be sure to read it after finishing this post.

-The U.S. has placed restrictions on travel from a wide range of countries including China, Brazil, Ireland, South Africa, the United Kingdom and 26 other European countries
+The U.S. has placed restrictions or warnings on travel to or from a wide range of countries including Canada, China, Brazil, Ireland, South Africa, the United Kingdom and 26 other European countries.
+All told, the U.S. State Department “Level 4: Do Not Travel.” recommendations cover 80% of the world.

 We have links to numerous resources at the end of this post to help you get more information on the topics we discuss here.